aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PDF to XLTM" h2="Export PDF File to XLTM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PDF files to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a powerful and efficient way to convert PDF documents to XLTM format.

+The process of converting PDF to XLTM involves two steps.
+Firstly, Aspose.PDF for .NET is used to export PDF to XLSX.
+This API provides a wide range of features to manipulate PDF documents.
+It enables developers to convert PDF documents to other popular formats such as XLSX, HTML, XML, TXT, and many more.

+Once the PDF document is converted to XLSX, Aspose.Cells for .NET Spreadsheet Programming API is used to convert XLSX to XLTM.
+This API provides a comprehensive set of features to work with spreadsheets.
+It enables developers to create, manipulate, and convert spreadsheets to other popular formats such as PDF, HTML, XML, and many more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PDF file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PDF to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+Using Aspose.Total for .NET, developers can easily convert PDF documents to XLTM format within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a powerful and efficient way to convert PDF documents to XLTM format.
+It enables developers to export PDF to XLSX and then convert XLSX to XLTM.
+This makes it easy for developers to convert PDF documents to XLTM format with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}